magenta/magenta/magenta/models/image_stylization/README.md

 # Setup
 Whether you want to stylize an image with one of our pre-trained models or train your own model, you need to set up your [Magenta environment](/README.md).

+# Jupyter notebook
+There is a Jupyter notebook [Image_Stylization.ipynb](https://github.com/tensorflow/magenta-demos/blob/master/jupyter-notebooks/Image_Stylization.ipynb) in our [Magenta Demos](https://github.com/tensorflow/magenta-demos) repository showing how to apply style transfer from a trained model.

 # Stylizing an Image
 First, download one of our pre-trained models: